Metta Led Insights

 These are necessary.
 They are not sufficient.

-In work I have developed with boards over a number of years, drawing on coaching to develop practical wisdom (King, Norbury and Rooney, 2022), I describe a four-stage Ascension Ladder of governance maturity.
-The ladder is a diagnostic tool, designed to help a chair locate where a board currently sits and identify the development pathway from where it is to where it needs to be.
+There is a four-stage Ascension Ladder of governance maturity that helps a chair locate where a board currently sits and identify the development pathway from where it is to where it needs to be.
+The model draws on published coaching research on practical wisdom (King, Norbury and Rooney, 2022).

 Stage 1: Reactive Governance.
 The board responds to events as they arrive.
 There is limited shared sense-making between meetings, and the board's attention is shaped largely by the papers in front of it.